-The Principal of New College Edinburgh, Prof. David Fergusson (FRSE), who has previously delivered Bampton, Gifford and Warfield lectures, will deliver the Birks Lectures October 15-16.
+The Principal of New College Edinburgh, Prof. David Fergusson (FRSE), who has previously delivered Bampton, Gifford and Warfield lectures, delivered the 2013 Birks Lectures October 15-16: fergusson_2013.pdf

 The highly distinguished philosopher and historian of law and religion, Professor Rémi Brague, delivered the 2012 Birks lectures at 5:30 pm, Oct.
 9 and 10, under the titles 'The Question Atheism Can't Answer' and '"Be" as Command'.

 A panel discussion of Ascension Theology at the McGill Newman Centre on 9 February 2012, with Bishop Thomas Dowd and Professor Garth Green and the author.